J. J. Abrams: Bad Robot

 In 2001, Abrams founded his own production company, Bad Robot, in association with Paramount Pictures and Warner Bros.
 Pictures.
 Initially a television production company under Touchstone Television, Bad Robot would branch out into film production, with the first movie to be produced under the Bad Robot name being Joy Ride (2001).
-Bad Robot is well known for Lost, the Star Trek Kelvin timeline films, the Mission: Impossible films excluding Mission: Impossible – Dead Reckoning Part One, the Cloverfield franchise, and the Star Wars sequel trilogy.
+Bad Robot is well known for Lost, the Star Trek Kelvin timeline films, three Mission: Impossible films, the Cloverfield franchise, and the Star Wars sequel trilogy.

-Other work

-Video game

-As of November 2015, a video game called Spyjinx was in development, with Abrams in a collaboration with Bad Robot and Chair Entertainment.
-A beta test was launched on April 2, 2020, by Epic Games.
-The beta test ended a year later, and the game was not finished or released.

-Books and comics

-On October 29, 2013, S., a novel written by Doug Dorst based on a concept by Abrams, was released.

-In 2019, Abrams made his debut as a writer for Marvel Comics, co-authoring the company's title Spider-Man from September of that year with his son Henry.
-The first issue of the comic includes the death of Mary Jane Watson, and a twelve-year time shift, with the series' protagonist being Ben Parker, son of Peter Parker and Mary Jane.

 Personal life

 Abrams is married to public relations executive Katie McGrath and has three children.
 His daughter, Gracie Abrams, is a pop singer-songwriter.
 He resides in Pacific Palisades, Los Angeles, California.
-He is Jewish and his wife is Catholic, and he sometimes takes his children to religious services on Jewish holidays.
+He is Jewish and his wife is Catholic.

 Abrams serves on the Creative Council of Represent.Us, a nonpartisan anti-corruption organization and the Motion Picture & Television Fund (MPTF) Board of Governors.
 It was also reported that he attended the 2024 Democratic National Convention in Chicago.

-In September 2024, Abrams signed a letter along with over 125 other Hollywood professionals urging California Governor Gavin Newsom to sign AI safety bill SB 1047.
+In September 2024, Abrams signed a letter along with over 125 other Hollywood professionals urging California governor Gavin Newsom to sign AI safety bill SB 1047.